greghendershott/wffi/README.md

    - **Client**: The response template may be omitted if this is to be used solely for an FFI for a client.
-An FFI probably won't use a template; instead just putting the response status and _all_ the response headers in a dictionary.
+An FFI probably won't use a template; instead it will put the response status and _all_ the response headers in a dictionary.
 Plus much of the interesting stuff is in the response entity (body), and it is beyond the scope of this to try to parameterize formats varying from JSON to XML to whatever.
-Even so, it may be may be helpful to include the section for documentation value, if say the response uses special headers.
+Even so, it may be may be helpful to include the section for documentation value, for example if the response uses special headers.

-   - **Server**: If this is to be used when implementing/documenting your own service, provide a `Response` section.
+   - **Server**: If this is to be used when implementing/documenting your own service, do provide a `Response` section.
 It's helpful documentation.
 Plus a server framework can use the response template to prepare the HTTP response.
-Doing so syncs your documentation and actual behavior.
+Doing so syncs your service's documentation and actual behavior.

 ## HTTP message templates